TPC Potomac at Avenel Farm: Tour events

 In 2006, the tournament ended on Tuesday due to persistent storms in the D.C. area.
 It was the first time a Tour event had been played on a Tuesday since 1968.
 The conclusion of the final Booz Allen Classic was not televised.

 In 2007, Tiger Woods announced his new tournament, the AT&T National, was to be played at neighboring Congressional Country Club.
 When it was preparing to host its third U.S. Open in 2011, there was speculation that TPC Potomac could serve as a replacement venue for 2010 and 2011.
 However, the tournament was held in Aronimink Golf Club instead, as the club "sees how the reconfigured course played and how members responded to it before considering hosting major tournaments."

 In 2010, the Constellation Energy Senior Players Championship was moved from Baltimore Country Club in Timonium to the TPC Potomac at Avenel Farm.
 The renovated TPC Potomac received many positive reviews from the players during the tournament.

 TPC Potomac hosted Web.com Tour events in successive years; the Neediest Kids Championship in 2012 and Mid-Atlantic Championship in 2013.

 In 2014, the PGA Tour announced that TPC Potomac would host the Quicken Loans National in 2017.
 The tournament marked the first time the PGA Tour had held an event at TPC Potomac since 2006.

 On April 30, 2019, the PGA Tour announced that TPC Potomac would host the 2021 Wells Fargo Championship due to Quail Hollow Club hosting the Presidents Cup.
-With the postponement of the Ryder Cup from 2020 to 2021 and subsequent rescheduling of the Presidents Cup to 2022, TPC Potomac will now host the Wells Fargo in 2022.
+With the postponement of the Ryder Cup from 2020 to 2021 and subsequent rescheduling of the Presidents Cup to 2022, TPC Potomac instead hosted the Wells Fargo in 2022.

 Note: Green highlight indicates scoring records.